Norman Reef

 Manta rays

 Without a doubt, manta rays are one of the most impressive animals you may encounter on the reef.
-They can reach up to 7m in width and can be spotted cruising around the Great Barrier Reef, a behemoth in size and large in personality, occasionally even breaching the surface of the water!
+They can reach up to 7m in width and are sometimes spotted cruising around the Great Barrier Reef.
+A behemoth in size and large in personality, occasionally even breaching the surface of the water!
 They are related to stingrays, but unlike their cousins, they spend their time in the open water, rather than hiding beneath the sand!
 Also unlike stingrays, manta rays do not have a barbed tail and are completely harmless to humans.

 Cuttlefish